-Securities leasing products (aandelenlease producten) have also been the subject of litigation in the Netherlands.
+Securities leasing products ('aandelenlease producten') have also been the subject of litigation in the Netherlands.
 Although sales of securities leasing products ended more than a decade ago, litigation relating to these products has resurfaced.
 In 2016, the Dutch Supreme Court ruled on a case involving a securities leasing product sold by one of Aegon's competitors.
-It decided that the financial institution was liable if a broker (remisier) that advised on the sale of the institution's products was not properly licensed.
+It decided that the financial institution was liable if a broker ('remisier') that advised on the sale of the institution's products was not properly licensed.
 In July 2016, consumer interest group Platform Aandelenlease filed a claim against Aegon Bank regarding securities leasing product Sprintplan.
-Allegations include, among other things, a lack of a proper license of the brokers involved.
-Aegon defends itself vigorously against these claims.
-In October 2017, the district court of The Hague found in favor of Aegon that the Sprintplan liability had been conclusively determined in earlier proceedings and there were no grounds to hold further collective proceedings.
+Allegations include, among other things, insufficient information provision by Aegon Bank and a lack of a proper license of the brokers involved.
+In October 2017, the district court of The Hague ruled in favor of Aegon that the Sprintplan liability had been conclusively determined in earlier proceedings and there were no grounds to hold further collective proceedings.
 The plaintiff appealed.
 The case is now pending at the court of appeal of The Hague.
+In addition, Aegon is involved in claims for compensation and the cancellation or nullification of contracts concerning the Vliegwiel product, a variation on securities leasing products.
+Currently, proceedings are pending before the Dutch courts and the Complaint Institute for Financial Services ('Klachteninstitut Financiële Dienstverlening'), with numerous cases having been initiated by Leaseproces B.V.
 At this time, Aegon is unable to estimate the range or potential maximum liability.
 There can be no assurances that this matter will not ultimately result in a material adverse effect on Aegon's business, results of operations and financial position.